-IMPORTANT NOTES REGARDING THE FIELD TRIP: You need to go somewhere biologically related (i.e. aquarium, zoo, etc.) on your own (or with me!) and write me a 2 page report (double spaced) telling me about your experience.
+IMPORTANT NOTES REGARDING THE FIELD TRIP/FIELD TRIP

+ASSIGNMENT: We will be going on a fieldtrip during the quarter for one of the labs during the lab period (worth 5 pts.).
+An assignment will be given to you after the field trip, which is due by the day of the final and is worth 20 points.
+If for some reason, you cannot go on the field trip, you need to go somewhere biologically related (i.e. aquarium, zoo, etc.) on your own and write me a 2 page report (double spaced) telling me about your experience.
 You also must include a picture of yourself at the place you go.
-If you can't go anywhere biologically related, an alternative assignment will be given to you.
 Please let me know if you have any concerns/questions.
-I will be able to provide some field trip opportunities for you!
+You will also be responsible for the field trip assignment.